MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/filedatetime-function.md

 ## Syntax

 **FileDateTime(**_pathname_**)**
-The required  _pathname_[argument](../../Glossary/vbe-glossary.md#argument) is a[string expression](../../Glossary/vbe-glossary.md#string-expression) that specifies a file name.
+The required  _pathname_[argument](../../Glossary/vbe-glossary.md#argument) is a [string expression](../../Glossary/vbe-glossary.md#string-expression) that specifies a file name.
 The _pathname_ may include the directory or folder, and the drive.

 ## Example